Professor Tina Young,

 About the Author

 She worked as a Crime Scene Specialist from the mid-1990s to early 2000s.
-She's a private BPA practitioner and has testified as a BPA expert witness in San Diego, Riverside, and Los Angeles County Superior Court.
+She's a private BPA practitioner and has testified as a BPA expert witness in Los Angeles, Riverside, San Bernardino, and San Diego County Superior Court.
 She has a Bachelor of Science in Criminal Justice and a Master of Forensic Sciences degree.

 Since July, 2007, she's maintained certification as a Certified Bloodstain Pattern Analyst through the International Association for Identification.